-When you provision the preconfigured solution, you receive an email with a link to the Machine Learning workspace.
-You can also navigate to the Machine Learning workspace from the azureiotsuite.com page for your provisioned solution.
+The Machine Learning component uses a model derived from data collected from real aircraft engines.
+You can navigate to the Machine Learning workspace from the tile on the azureiotsuite.com page for your provisioned solution.
 The tile is available when the solution is in the Ready state.